Some of these “review” tasks we might not have done in class yet, or they might not all have been covered by the videos I’ve assigned.

 If Twenty Twenty is not installed, click Add New Theme at the top of the page, then search for it, install it, and activate it.

-In the first few exercises in our course, we’re using the traditional or “classic” themes.
+In the first half of our course, we’re using the traditional or “classic” themes.
 Twenty Twenty is one of these.

 3) Make five posts.
 Titles: british columbia, alberta, ontario, quebec, nova scotia.
 Delete the Hello World post.